Knowing the root causes of thyroid disease or autoimmunity can be very helpful to figure out what your road to recovery needs to look like.

 If you need help finding a practitioner here are some resources:

-To book a Nutritional Therapy consult at Biodynamic Wellness (the practice I work for), call 858.259.6000.
-We work with clients long-distance.
+To book a Nutritional Therapy consult at Our Well House (the practice I work for), click here.

 To find a Nutritional Therapy Practitioner in your area click here.

 To find a functional medicine doctor in your area click here www.ifm.org

 If you’d like to learn from first steps you can take to help support your thyroid, check out my class, “3 Keys to Thyroid Hormone Balance”.
 It’s just 45 minutes and I promise you’ll learn something new!